Lincoln School places among the top 20% of public schools in Illinois for:

 - Percent Eligible For Free Lunch Largest percent of students eligible for free lunch (Top 20%)

-- Lincoln School's student population of 856 students has grown by 6% over five school years.
+- Lincoln School's student population of 783 students has stayed relatively flat over five school years.

 |Grades Offered||Grades Kindergarten-8|

 |Students by Grade|

 - Lincoln School is ranked within the bottom 50% of all 3,672 schools in Illinois (based off of combined math and reading proficiency testing data) for the 2017-18 school year.

 |Definition of Terms 2017-2018 School Year Data||This School||State Level (IL)|

 |Reading/Language Arts Test Scores (% Proficient)|